symbol/symbol-docs/source/guidelines/translating-the-documentation.rst

 Create a new Transifex account `here <https://www.transifex.com/signup/?join_project=nem2docs>`_ .
 Also, we recommend reading Transifex's `Getting Started as a Translator guide <https://docs.transifex.com/getting-started-1/translators>`_.

-2. Join nem2-docs team and choose a language
+2. Join symbol-docs team and choose a language

 Explore the `nem2-docs project in Transifex <https://www.transifex.com/nemtech/nem2docs/>`_.
 Check which languages are being translated and up to which point they are complete.